This is a fairly long topic, so I'm going to break it down into pieces.

 What kinds of software do I do?

 I'm mostly a "back-end" developer, meaning things that work on a server, unseen by end-users, as distinct from "front-end" things that work in their browsers or on their phones or tablets, where visual appeal is very important.
 (I also do command-line programs and so on.
 If you're not sure, just ask.)
-"Front-end" software may talk to software I develop, and I may make small modifications to them, but they are not at all my forte.
+"Front-end" software may talk to software I develop, and I may make small modifications to it, but it is not at all my forte.

 I also generally do not do web sites (things to present your content), as opposed to web applications (which store, process, and retrieve data).

 Fixed Price Projects

 I may make a fixed-price bid on your project, but only if you have used my roadmapping services for it first.
-In this case, the roadmapping fees will be deducted from my bid.
 Project-based work is done remotely (barring any meetings we agree on before starting), on the schedule we agree on for completion and any other milestones.

 I generally require a 50% deposit up front, and the rest within two weeks of completion.
 For unusually long projects, we may negotiate other milestone payments.